tomphp/tomphp.github.io/_posts/2014-10-03-testing-at-multiple-levels-with-behat.md

 prompted me to write this article which contains some further thoughts about the approach of testing at multiple levels with Behat.

-I've primarily been trying testing at 2 levels with the same features; once at the domain level and once at the user interface level.
+I've primarily been testing at 2 levels with the same features: once at the domain level and once at the user interface level.
 I've also been experimenting with the idea of using the same features to test a RESTful API, and even pondered on whether you could use CucumberJS to run the same features on a Javascript, client side interface.
-At one level, all this works really well.
+At one level all this works really well.
 On another level there are still slightly different sets of information and languages which are relevant at each layer.
 These difference are what I want to discuss here.